LucasGabrielMelo/LucasGabrielMelo/README.md

 </div>

-I am a undergraduate electrical engineering student from the Federal University of Campina Grande (UFCG), specializing in photonic integrated circuits (PICs).
+I am a undergraduate electrical engineering student at the Federal University of Campina Grande (UFCG), specializing in photonic integrated circuits (PICs).

 My main topics of interest are: